 In today’s fast-paced world, an understanding of business theory, practices, and applications is an important skill for students to carry with them after graduating college.
-The University of Utah's Business minor is designed for students majoring in academic areas outside of the business school (non-business majors only) who wish to supplement their major studies with education in business topics.
+The University of Utah's Business minor is designed for students majoring in academic areas outside of the business school who wish to supplement their major studies with education in business topics.
 The curriculum includes six pre-business courses and four higher-level business courses, covering subjects such as accounting, business thought, economics, finance, information systems, management, marketing, math, and statistics.
-If you see yourself in a career that would require knowledge of business fundamentals, considering minoring in business.
+Business skills are in demand not only in the corporate sector, but also in public and non-profit areas, so consider adding a business minor to your degree plan!

 Academic and Career Opportunities